 Graduating Kutztown in 2015, Annie took her Bachelor of Science Degree in Criminal Justice, with a Minor in Political Science, to the UMass at Dartmouth School of Law.
 Accepted as part of the Class of 2019, she excelled; in her second year Annie was selected to serve as a Legal Skills Instructional Assistant.
 Teaching first year students the “ins and outs” of legal research, writing and annotating allowed her to connect with her classmates and set them up for success.
 Yet, she didn’t stop there.
 Through work-study and off-campus legal experience in an area law firm, she gained first-hand knowledge of law and its application.

 Having worked with lawyers in Massachusetts and New York, Annie brings a wealth of experience in transactional matters.
 From researching real estate titles for the purpose of creating an abstract, to drafting business, real estate and estate materials, she’s learned in “hands-on” atmospheres.
 Internship experience in the Orange County, New York District Attorney’s office gave Annie a bird’s eye view of criminal law too.
 Working alongside seasoned professionals in and out of the courtroom, she’s familiar with the criminal law system.

-Annie’s now barred in the State of New York.
-Having passed the Uniform Bar Examination, and pending admission in New Jersey.
-Possibly others.
-Then, over time, she’ll waive in to Pennsylvania.
+Annie’s now barred in the State of New York and New Jersey.
+Over time, she may waive into Pennsylvania.
 That way she can best serve the ever-growing client base throughout the Tri-State.
 After all, in this age of technology, people and business cross borders with the click of a mouse, or a tap of the finger.

 Although not an accountant, Annie also brings experience related to the compilation and review of personal and business tax information in connection with a family accountancy practice.
 There she also helped manage office matters, making it easier to relate to clients operating their own business.